-A Red Team can be an externally contracted group of pen testers or a team within your own organization, but in all cases, their role is the same: to emulate a genuinely malicious actor and try to break into your systems.
+A Red Team can be an externally contracted group of pen testers or a team within the organization, but in all cases, their role is the same: to emulate a genuinely malicious actor and try to break into the system and the infrastructure.

 A worryingly high number of organizations do not have the control they think they do over their data, for instance, that on average 22% of a company’s folders are accessible to every employee, and that 87% of companies have over 1000 sensitive, stale files in their systems.